Winter baby skincare

-Once your baby is a few months old, you may find they start getting very dry skin or eczema.
+Once your baby is a few months old, you may find they start getting very dry skin or eczema (take a look at our best baby eczema creams).
 Use an unscented bath emollient at bathtime, and a soap substitute such as aqueous cream to avoid drying their skin out.

 After the bath, you can use unscented emollient (moisturiser) before you put their pyjamas on.
 Lots of parents don’t like the look of really greasy emollients on their baby’s skin.
 However, they do tend to stay on longer, and usually work better, than creamy versions.

 More like this